LucianoXu/28-Dirac3/README.md

 - About extra rules for Delta:
     - now we analysis every individual delta-operator only
-    - the implementation with Wolfram Base backend relies on `FindInstance` method and requies the hint of variables, which is provided through `side_info` arguments in the trs.
+    - the implementation with Wolfram Base backend relies on `FindInstance` method and requies the hint of variables, which is automatically calculated.

 - We can output the corresponding CiME2 code for the trs and check the confluence of the trs indirectly.